Tour de France records and statistics: Appearances

 Between 1920 and 1985, Jules Deloffre (1885 – 1963) was the record holder for the highest number of Tour de France participations, with 14, and was sole holder of this record until 1966 with the fourteenth and last participation of André Darrigade.
 The record for most appearances is now held by Sylvain Chavanel, with 18.
 George Hincapie had held the mark for the most consecutive finishes with sixteen, having completed every Tour de France that he participated in except his first one, but was disqualified in October 2012 from the 2004, 2005 and 2006 editions of the race for his use of performance-enhancing drugs.
 Joop Zoetemelk and Chavanel jointly hold the record for the most finishes with sixteen each, with the former having completed all 16 of the Tours that he started.
 Zoetemelk also held the record for the most Tour de France stages completed with 365, a tally that was surpassed when Chavanel finished Stage 18 of the 2018 edition of the Tour.
 Chavanel's record now stands at 369.

 Zoetemelk currently holds the record for most kilometers ridden in Tour de France history at 62,885, a record which will be difficult to break considering the shorter stage lengths in modern Tours.
-Of the riders on this list only Van Impe (1976), Zoetemelk (1980) and Geriant Thomas (2018) have won the race.
+Of the riders on this list only Van Impe (1976), Zoetemelk (1980) and Geraint Thomas (2018) have won the race.

 Riders who are still active are indicated in bold.